idaholab/moose/modules/doc/content/python/MooseDocs/generate.md

-The documentation for the classes within MOOSE and the modules are located within the "doc" directory where the class is registered: "framework/doc" contains all core MOOSE level objects, "modules/tensor_mechanics/doc" contains object for the tensor mechanics modules, etc.
+The documentation for the classes within MOOSE and the modules are located within the "doc" directory where the class is registered: "framework/doc" contains all core MOOSE level objects, "modules/tensor_mechanics/doc" contains objects for the tensor mechanics modules, etc.

 When adding documentation, the MOOSE modules executable must exist; this is accomplished by using the following commands: